kazshinohara/asm-demo/mci-asm/README.md

 ```

 #### 5-4.
 Create MCI
-<font color="Red">You must do this step in only asm-cluster-01</font>
+***Note: You must do this step in only asm-cluster-01***

 In advanced to this step, please make sure the following points.

-Note 1:
-you have to reserve a static external address(global) for VIP of MCI.
+1. You have to reserve a static external address(global) for VIP of MCI.
 For the detailed procedure is
 [here](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address).

-Note 2:
-Also you might have to configure your DNS server with your FQDN and the reserved address.
+2. Also you might have to configure your DNS server with your FQDN and the reserved address.
-In this demo, you use "mci1.gcpx.org" as FQDN for the sample app.
    If you don't do this step, please specify Host header in "4.Test"

-Note 3:
-Please update mci.yaml with your IP and FQDN accordingly.
+3. Please update mci.yaml with your IP(34.120.219.*** -> YOUR IP) and FQDN(mci1.gcpx.org -> YOUR FQDN) accordingly.

 Then let's apply MCI manifests.
 ```shell